arii/hrm-workspace/README.md

 - For full automation, ensure your API key and GitHub CLI are configured.
 - Use the dashboard (`jules_ops.py status`) to track all active workstreams.

+### Cross-References

+- App testing and conventions: see `hrm/TESTING.md` and `hrm/README.md`.
+- The workspace enforces a local-first process; prefer `npm run verify` inside `hrm/` instead of CI runners.

 ---

 ## Troubleshooting